onnx/onnx/docs/Operators.md

   time being the inner looping dimension), with each successive layer consuming the scan_outputs from the previous layer, possibly going through several point-wise operators (e.g. dropout, residual connections, linear layer).

+  The input/output of subgraph (produced by loop node) matching is based on order instead of name.
+The implementation will figure out the names based on this order.

 #### Version